jonathanchau/Correlation-of-Cooking-time-vs-Average-Rating-/README.md

 - 'protein'
 - 'sugar'

-These variables were able to improve the predictive power of our model.
+The final model added nutritional variables because the nutrition of a recipe could  influence user ratings beyond its preparation complexity.
+Calories were included because richer or heavier meals may affect overall satisfaction differently than lighter meals.
+Protein was added because protein content often reflects meal substance and may relate to how filling or complete a recipe feels.
+Sugar was included because sweetness can influence preference, especially with dessert or snack recipes.

+The final model achieved an accuracy of 0.755.
+While nutritional variables add additional recipe information, they do not substantially improve predictive performance beyond the simpler baseline features.

 ### Model Choice
-Logistic regression was used in this case.
+Logistic regression was used in this case because the response variable is binary and all the variables we included are numeric.

 ---

-## Fiarness Analysis
+## Fairness Analysis
 The model accuracy was compared across two different groups including:
 - Quick Recipes (less than 30 minutes)
 - Long recipes (more than 30 minutes)

----

-## Result
+The fairness metric used was classification accuracy across both groups.
+Quick recipes had an accuracy of approximately 76%, while longer recipes had an accuracy of approximately 75%.

+This small difference suggests that the model performs similarly across both groups, meaning there is no strong evidence that the model unfairly favors either quick or long recipes.

 The observed difference in mean average ratings between quick recipes and longer recipes was approximately 0.031 with a p-value of 0.001.

-Quick recipes had a slightly higher mean rating than longer recipes.

 The permutation test produced a p-value less than 0.05, so we reject the null hypothesis.

 This suggests that the difference in ratings is unlikely to be due to random chance alone.

-However, the difference is very small in magnitude, meaning cooking time may have statistical significance but limited practical effect on recipe ratings.